Civil Asset Forfeiture Law in Washington – All You Need to Know

-If you have had your property seized by law enforcement in Washington or at the Sea-tac airport, a forfeiture defense attorney can help you recover what belongs to you.
+If you have had your property seized by law enforcement a the Seattle-Tacoma International Airport (Sea-Tac airport, a forfeiture defense attorney can help you recover what belongs to you.
 An experienced attorney can help you build a compelling case to show that the forfeiture was wrong.
 We will get your money back!

 Ordinarily, law enforcement agencies and officials have the power to seize certain types of property.
 Under Washington and federal asset forfeiture laws, an asset may be seized if it was used in the commission of a crime.
 The laws are an important part of law enforcement's role to deter the commission of crime and they are helpful to show that in the end, “crime does not pay”.